cisco-ie/pipeline-gnmi/README.md

 value, encrypted using the pipeline RSA key and then written as *password* option.
 If the Pipeline RSA key is not given or does not exist it is created upon creation of the container.

-Additionally existing replays of sensor data can be fed in efficiently using xz-compressed files.
+Additionally, existing replays of sensor data can be fed in efficiently using xz-compressed files.

-## Updated dependencies and improved builds

-Dependencies in the vendor directory have been updated and source-code has been adapted accordingly.
-Additionally builds are now statically linked (independent of build environment or userland) and stripped for size.
+## Licensing
+`pipeline-gnmi` is licensed with [Apache License, Version 2.0](LICENSE), per `pipeline`.

+## Special Thanks
+Chris Cassar for implementing `pipeline` used by anyone interested in MDT, and Steven Barth for gNMI plugin development.